 Intensive Outpatient Programs

 Intensive outpatient programs (IOP) are offered in smaller, more concentrated sessions throughout the week.
-Progress is measured by set goals and milestones, and the programs vary in intensity based on where the individual is in their recovery.
+Progress is measured by setting goals and milestones, and the programs vary in intensity based on where the individual is in their recovery.
 IOPs allow those in recovery to work on sobriety while continuing their responsibilities at home and work.

 Programs such as Alcoholics Anonymous (AA), AlAnon, and Narcotics Anonymous (NA) are the most common continuing care programs.
 People in recovery attend meetings to connect with others in similar situations to reaffirm sobriety.
 Continuing care programs are often led by a licensed therapist once every week.
 Certain groups may be categorized by age, gender, or level of sobriety.